dreamix-fmi-course-2023/web-development-with-Java/week10/README.md

 For our Dealership platform, we will define the following business requirements:
 - one car per sale
 - one invoice per sale
-- salesperson (dealership_seller) can make multiple sale deals
+- salesperson (sales_person) can make multiple sale deals
 - sales_person can work with only one dealership

 With this in mind, design and implement the DB model structure